 The good news is that the average business creates 90% of its information electronically, but unfortunately still retains 10% on paper, soaking significant business resources.
 The costs associated with retaining those paper records are sobering: An office of 100 people will spend $16,800 to cover the 84 four-drawer vertical file cabinets that house their records, according to Iron Mountain.
 The rent for that space will cost another $20,000.
 Making matters worse, losing important paper-based records results in significant lost productivity, amounting to $14,000 per worker annually as staff search for a needle in a haystack.

-Today, only 12-15% of bills and statements are delivered electronically, raising the question why paper is such a stubborn part of the financial services industry?
+Today, only 12-15% of bills and statements are delivered electronically, raising the question of why paper is such a stubborn part of the financial services industry.
 “Consumers choose what is easiest and best for them.
 That means that companies that want to drive digital adoption must understand why customers like paper and then invest in technology that aligns with what the consumer wants,” Broadridge Chief Executive Rich Daly writes in Forbes.
 “When you want to innovate, it’s not enough to make things simpler; you must make things better.”

 Many times when businesses try to embrace the paperless office and move to digital document storage, they bring their old bad habits with them.
 Wired magazine writes, “Often, companies have just shifted their filing system from the paper version to digital form and are still suffering from the same drags on productivity.
 We’re still … trying to find a document buried in a chaotic mess of folders.”